-Newport City Council’s Cabinet will consider a number of budget proposals for the 2018/19 financial year at their December meeting.
+Newport City Council’s Cabinet considered a number of budget proposals for the 2018/19 financial year at their December meeting.

 Welsh Government’s funding accounts for the largest part of the council’s budget, around 80 per cent of its total revenue.

 Council tax from residents only raises around 20 per cent of the annual budget, with some income coming from fees, charges and other grants.